500.0 — SCHOOL HEALTH SERVICES

 Please be sure the school has up-to-date contact information.

-The student must be fever-free without the aid of medication for at least 24 hours before returning to school.
+The student must be free from fever, vomiting and diarrhea for at least 24 hours without the aid of medication prior to returning to school.

 Children identified with health-related issues will be referred to the school RN for follow-up.
 The school RN may contact the parent for assistance in developing an individualized healthcare plan for the student.